junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 # HOW TO INJECT

-1. Clean the skin with soap and water (or alcohol—but to prevent severe pain, be sure the alcohol is dry before injecting).
+1. Clean the skin with soap and water (or alcohol, but to prevent severe pain, be sure the alcohol is dry before injecting).

 2. Put the needle straight in, all the way.
 (If it is done with one quick movement, it hurts less.)